 While the cast and writers have been tight-lipped about what Season 3 has in store, it will almost definitely pick up right after that bombshell cliffhanger at the end of Season 2.

-In the most recent finale, Logan forced Kendall to take the fall for the family by owning up the the cruise ships fiasco, but in an unexpected change of heart, Kendall instead sold out his old man, publicly exposing the fact Logan knew about the scandal and actively covered it up.
+In the most recent finale, Logan forced Kendall to take the fall for the family by owning up to the the cruise ships fiasco, but in an unexpected change of heart, Kendall instead sold out his old man, publicly exposing the fact Logan knew about the scandal and actively covered it up.
 The betrayal was basically a declaration of war, so Season 3 will see Kendall squaring off against his father more intensely than ever.

 Succession Season 3 Premiere Date